branislav-knezevic/various_notes/ansible.md

 		ansible -i <custom_hosts_file> --list-hosts all
 	# location of hosts file can be changed in /etc/ansible/ansible.cfg, inventory line
 	# or new ansible.cfg file with custom values can be created and ansible can be run from the same directory where this file is
--m ping all # ping all hosts, -m is for module
+`-m ping all` ping all hosts, -m is for module
--m command -a "hostname" all # send hostname command to all hosts
-# -m command is a default
+`-m command -a "hostname" all` send hostname command to all hosts `-m` command is a default
--a "hostname" all # would do the same thing
+`-a "hostname" all` would do the same thing
-"on docs.ansible.com" list of all modules ansible -m setup <host_name> # it executes just gathering facts step ansible-playbook database.yml -e db_name=myapp... # variable passed via command line ansible-vault create <vault_filename> # do this within a folder where you want it ansible-vault edit <vault_filename> # to change the content after it has been saved
-# then point the unencrypted variable to the encyrpted one
-# when running a playbok which contains a encrypted pass
+`"on docs.ansible.com"` list of all modules
+`ansible -m setup <host_name>` it executes just gathering facts step `ansible-playbook database.yml -e db_name=myapp...` variable passed via command line `ansible-vault create <vault_filename>` do this within a folder where you want it `ansible-vault edit <vault_filename>` to change the content after it has been saved then point the unencrypted variable to the encyrpted one when running a playbok which contains a encrypted pass `ansible-playbook --ask-vault-pass` or store this pass in a file outside of a folders which are pushed to a repo as plain text this can be done each time via command line `ansible-playbook --vault-password-file <path_to_file>` or better put it into ansible.cfg as `vault_password_file = <path_to_file>` `ansible-playbook site.yml --limit app01` limits a specific host but applies all rules from site.yml each task or role can be tagged
-ansible-playbook --ask-vault-pass
-# or store this pass in a file outside of a folders which are pushed to a repo as plain text
-# this can be done each time via command line
-ansible-playbook --vault-password-file <path_to_file>
-# or better put it into ansible.cfg as
-vault_password_file = <path_to_file>
-ansible-playbook site.yml --limit app01 # limits a specific host but applies all rules from site.yml
-# each task or role can be tagged
-ansible-playbook site.yml --tags "<tag_name>" # executes only tasks which are marked with that tag ansible-playbook site.yml --skip-tags "<tag_name>" # same thing to skip ceertain tasks
-# it helps to mark all steps which install packeges to be skipped, speeds things up
+`ansible-playbook site.yml --tags "<tag_name>"` executes only tasks which are marked with that tag `ansible-playbook site.yml --skip-tags "<tag_name>"` same thing to skip ceertain tasks it helps to mark all steps which install packeges to be skipped, speeds things up

-ansible-playbook site.yml --step # asks for each step should it be executed ansible-playbook site.yml --list-tasks # shows all tasks ansible-playbook site.yml --start-at-task "<task_name>" ansible-playbook site.yml --limit @/path_to_file.retry # retries only failed hosts ansible-playbook --syntax-check site.yml # just checks syntax ansible-playbook --check site.yml # dry run, preview of things that will be done
+`ansible-playbook site.yml --step` asks for each step should it be executed `ansible-playbook site.yml --list-tasks` shows all tasks `ansible-playbook site.yml --start-at-task "<task_name>"` start specific task `ansible-playbook site.yml --limit @/path_to_file.retry` retries only failed hosts `ansible-playbook --syntax-check site.yml` just checks syntax `ansible-playbook --check site.yml` dry run, preview of things that will be done